uikit/uikit-site/docs/pages/countdown.md

 ## Usage

 To apply this component, add the `uk-countdown` attribute to a container element and define a date when the countdown should expire.
-Just add `date: YYYY-MM-DDThh:mm:ssTZD` option to the attribute, using the [ISO 8601 format](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#ECMAScript_5_ISO-8601_format_support), e.g. `2017-12-04T22:00:00+00:00` (UTC time).
+Just add `date: YYYY-MM-DDThh:mm:ssTZD` option to the attribute, using the [ISO 8601 format](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#ECMAScript_5_ISO-8601_format_support), e.g. `{%isodate%}` (UTC time).

 Add the following classes to child elements to apply the necessary functionality and styling.